dbaber/TicTacToe/design/API.md

 When creating a new game we must provide a player1 object with a required name.
 Player1 also gets to decide who will go first and whether or not that player wishes to use an 'X' or 'O' to make their moves.
 We do this by supplying the `player_name`, a `player_mark` of 'X' or 'O' in the payload along with a `goes_first` value of 'X' or 'O' at the top-level.
 The game also starts in the `waiting` status and no moves can be executed until another player joins the game with the proper game authorization code.
-Once the game is joined then the game status changes to `running` status.
+Once the game is joined then the game status changes to the `running` status.

 **Example Request** - Player wants to be X and go first